UpGado/upgado.github.io/_posts/2018-07-27-why-passion-is-bullshit.md

 draft: true
 ---

 Passion is a word that is thrown around a lot.
-In a way or another, many people present it as the elixir of life satisfaction or even ultimate life happiness.
+In one way or another, people present it as the elixir of life satisfaction or even ultimate life happiness.
 But really is it?
-In this post I show why passion is a lie and why nonetheless we are tempted to buy into it.
-I will also show the real alternative to what passion is supposed to provide.
+I believe that the idea of a passion is a lie and that it is actually dangerous to believe in it.
+Passion is an illusion that drives us away from our true potential and leaves us clueless when circumstances change.

-[caution: what follows is mainly my opinion and does not necessarily represent my employer.
-So don't assume anything.
-No, I don't lead a cult.]
+**[caution: what follows is mainly my opinion and does not necessarily represent my employer. 🙄]**

-{% include figure.html file="http://www.success.com/sites/default/files/12_5.jpg" description="Figure 1: Sample find your passion bullshit" %}
+## Why you will never find your passion

-## WTH is passion anyway?

-One Google search yields the answer: "Passion is something (Singing, Dancing, Programming, Running, writing, etc.) that you never get bored of and love doing.
-It is something that you do, not just looking out for monetary returns or benefits."
-This definition, and many others, have a major shortcoming: they over simplify to a dangerous level.
-For example, you might enjoy programming so much that you just feel happy and at peace when your code works.
-But ask yourself: under what circumstances are you willing to keep programming?
-What if the computer you are using suddenly is slow?
-Or more realistically, you get a boss who micro-manages all your code: telling you what technologies to use and how and where to learn them.
-This reality check serves to show us circumstances that we take for granted.
-While the idea of a passion might seem too real that it is somehow ingrained in who you are, it is important to realize passions last as long as circumstances do.
+When people talk about passion, they almost always mentioned "that one thing" that somehow will absorb your attention while giving you happiness along the way.
+In fact, psychologists refer to this state as "flow" and it is both real and good.
+However, it is wrong to think that flow will (flow 😋) from a specific set of activities.
+It is just a simplistic assumption.
+You might very well enjoy some aciviity - say coding.
+You go and "write code" whenever you got spare time.
+Heck you even skip your classes to stay at your dorm and work on fun projects.
+However, don't be fooled my friend.
+Chances are that current circumstances prime you to enjoy that activity, just like a professor can make you like a subject that you detested before and another professor can do the reverse.
+I don't think there is such thing as helping someone "find their passion"; it is more like they provide you with an environment that allows you to enjoy learning that subject or doing that activity.
+The key is *taking circumstances into account.*

+Ask yourself: under what circumstances are you willing to happily and joyfully keep doing that you deem as your passion?
+I have come to learn recently that circumstances do matter.
+As your environment, boss, resources, etc. change, the activities that bring you to flow will change as well.
+So, it is important not to fixate on one or really any set of "passions" that you might think you have.

-## Well, G what is the alternative?
+## Well G, what is the alternative?

-At this point, please don't get disheartened.
-Reality does sometimes seem too harsh, but it never hurts to learn it.
-The sooner you get rid of the idea of a passion, the better you will be able to cope with life changes, and the less you entitled you will feel -- all-together good things.
+I propose that switch to a more tangible realm: the theory of triggers.
+Triggers are simply the things that get you going.
+Look back to a time when you were so focused on the task at hand that nothing else seemed to matter except for achieving your goal.
+Now think about the elements that together formed this experience.
+What was there that kept you going, other than the nature of the task itself?
+For some people, it might be something as simple as being challenged by your manager and wanting to prove themselves.
+For others, it could be a mixture of interest, monetary motivation, or the prospect of a promotion.
+These triggers, however simple or complex they might be, are what keep you in the state of flow.
+You should always seek to replicate them if you want to live a productive life.

-What I propose as the real elixir for life is **following your *triggers***, whatever it takes to drive us forward.
-Those triggers won't be simple, and they won't necessarily revolve around one academic subject or sport.
-As a fact of the matter, our triggers will seem to change over time.
-On some days, you might feel that your ego that drives you forward.
-On other days, it might be the exact opposite.
-However, I propose that there are a set of triggers that do not change.
-These triggers truly represent who we are as individuals.
-The sooner you find them and act to satisfy them, the more driven you will be in the long term, and the better you will feel when circumstances change.
+Those triggers won't necessarily be simple to find, and they certainly won't revolve around just one academic subject or a sport.
+The good news is: to find them, all you need to do is look around, analyze your current conditions and be aware of what it takes to make you happy and productive.
+It does take some effort to teach yourself to do so regularly.
+But the payoff is worth it.
+These triggers are what truly represents who we are as individuals.
+The sooner you find them and act to satisfy them, the more driven you will be in the long term.

-As an ending note, I would like to mention one quote that I find inspiring:
-> With great responsiblity comes great power - The subtle art of not giving a f-ck.

-The more we take responsibility for improving our lives, the more power we exert over them and the faster and easier we can improve.
-If you find yourself blaming circumstances and complaining about not finding your passion yet, you might have better luck buying into the triggers-theory.
+---

 {% include mailchimp.html source="passion1" %}